wvulibraries/developer_onboarding/README.md

 RubyMine is an IDE.
 Its much more heavy weight but provides the power of an IDE.
 You will still want a text editor, because sometimes you will need lightweight text editing.

-Your text editor is a personal experience and one to consider.

 ## Training Resources